Kara Medoff Barnett: Career

 She is a term member of the Council on Foreign Relations and a member of the Class of 2015 Henry Crown Fellows at the Aspen Institute.
 She was named "40 Under 40" by Crain's New York Business in 2014.

 On January 13, 2016, Medoff was appointed the executive director of American Ballet Theatre, working alongside Artistic Director Kevin McKenzie.
 On February 16, 2016, Barnett assumed the position officially, succeeding Rachel S. Moore.
+McKenzie and Barnett announced their departures from ABT in 2021.

 Personal life

 On August 20, 2006, Medoff married Dov Mayer Barnett, a senior analyst for a New York real estate firm, in a Jewish ceremony at Aspen Mountain's Little Nell Resort in Aspen, Colorado.
 They have three children and live in New York.